 Chai-dukans, or chai shops, became the new meeting place where men would gather to drink chai and socialize.
 At dhabas, the Indian 24-hour truck stops, Punjabi truck drivers demanded a strong cup of masala chai as a restorative drink to get them through the long hours of driving.

-Masala Tea is one of the widely accepted variation.
-Different spices are brewed along with tea leaves to get a strong flavored tea.
+Masala Tea is one of the widely accepted variations.
+Different spices are brewed along with tea leaves to get a strong flavoured tea.

-Ginger Tea was made as a herbal remedy to many diseases.
+Ginger Tea was made as an herbal remedy to many diseases.
 The history of Ginger began 5,000 years ago, when Indians and ancient Chinese considered it a root tonic and good for many diseases.
 The tea is made with ginger root and tea leaves.
-Other widely used Flavors are Cardamom and Saffron.
+Other widely used flavours are Cardamom and Saffron.

-A variation of lemonade; mainly famous in the northern India, especially prevalent in (both Indian and Pakistan).
+Shikanji is a variation of lemonade mainly famous in the northern India, especially prevalent in both Indian and Pakistan.
 Alternative names include shikanji, shikanjbi and shikanjbeen.
 While the base ingredients include lemon or lime juice, ginger juice, ice and water, shikanjvi often contains other ingredients such as salt, saffron and cumin.
 The masala shikanji gained fame from the Meerut highway.
 The Jain Shikanji is prepared with a secret masala and has been around for more than three decades.

 Lagan Nu Custard

-No parsi wedding is complete without the rich, creamy yummy Lagan Nu Custard which simply means a wedding custard or a celebration custard.
-This is still available at few iconic parsi cafes in Mumbai.
-In olden times even though a Parsi wedding would comprise of 6-7 courses of meal, people would wait for an invite to taste this simply delicious baked parsi dessert which was a must at every Parsi wedding.
-A milk based baked custard essentially served with chironji.
+No Parsi wedding is complete without the rich, creamy yummy Lagan Nu Custard which simply means a wedding custard or a celebration custard.
+This is still available at few iconic Parsi cafes in Mumbai.
+In earlier times, even though a Parsi wedding would comprise of 6-7 courses of meal, people would wait for an invite to taste this simply delicious baked Parsi dessert which was a must at every Parsi wedding.
+It is milk based baked custard essentially served with chironji.

 Dabeli literally means "pressed" in Gujarati language.
 A mix of masala, poatato, chutneys, namkeen all pressed in a pav and served as a wholesome meal.
 It is said to be invented by Keshavji Gabha, resident of Mandvi, Kutch in the 1960s.
 When he started his business he sold a Dabeli at one anna or six paisa.
 This extremely flavourful, spicy street dish though originated in the infamous town of Mandvi, but got its fame as it travelled with the Gujaratis along with their trade from Kutch to Mumbai.
 Though as it travelled it even changed its taste, presentation and spice content but we at Nukkadwala™ would maintain the authentic taste and flavour.